Chatham Island tāiko

 Tāiko breed in underground burrows up to 5 m in length.

 The tāiko is among New Zealand’s most endangered species.
 It's considered to be on the brink of extinction, with about only 15 known breeding pairs.

 The tāiko was believed to be extinct for almost a century, until its rediscovery by David Crockett in 1978.
-Nearly ten years later, in 1987, the first tāiko burrow was discovered in southern Chatham Island.
+In 1987, the first tāiko burrow was found in southern Chatham Island.

-Trampling of burrows by domestic and feral stock is an additional threat and feral pigs have been known to dig up burrows.
+Trampling of burrows by domestic and feral stock is another threat, and feral pigs have been known to dig up burrows.

-The control of predators in taiko breeding areas is the most critical work and each year DOC undertakes major cat and rat control programmes in the Tuku Nature Reserve.
+The control of predators in taiko breeding areas is the most critical work.
+Each year DOC runs major cat and rat control programmes in the Tuku Nature Reserve.
 Without rat control very few chicks survive their first few weeks.

 Tāiko burrows are monitored throughout the season to ensure chick survival.
 Pairings are sometimes created by introducing single prospecting birds to single birds in established burrows.

-A predator-proof fence has been built around a small area of covenanted land by the Chatham Island Tāiko Trust and since 2006 around 60 taiko chicks have been translocated there in an effort to create a new colony in this secure site.
+A predator-proof fence has been built around a small area of covenanted land by the Chatham Island Tāiko Trust.
+Since 2006 around 60 taiko chicks have been translocated there in an effort to create a new colony in this secure site.
 A sound system playing taiko calls lures adult taiko in to inspect artificial burrows.
 By 2012 fourteen of the transferred birds had returned to the Chatham's and a good proportion of those had returned to the new site.

 You can help

 Support the Chatham Island Tāiko Trust to help us with tāiko conservation management techniques including: